Lou Saban: Return to college ranks

 Saban next signed on as an assistant with the Tampa Bay Storm of the Arena Football League.
 Two years later, he was named as the coach of the arena league's expansion Milwaukee Mustangs but was fired after the team started 0–4.
 The team's general manager said he wanted to be competitive and thought the club "needed a change".
-Shortly after his firing, Saban signed on to help start a football program at Alfred State College, a two-year technology school southeast of Buffalo.
+Shortly after his firing, Saban signed on to help start a football program at Alfred State College, a two-year technology school southeast of Buffalo, but he quit again, to take on the SUNY Canton job.
 In 1995, Saban was named the first head football coach at SUNY Canton, a two-year college where he stayed for six seasons.
 His Canton team was an immediate success, posting a 7–0 record in 1995 and a 34–16 overall record during Saban's time as coach.
 The school named its football field after Saban in the late 1990s.

 Saban's final job, which he took at 80 years old, was as head coach at Chowan University in Murfreesboro, North Carolina.
 He compiled a 2–13 record at Chowan between 2001 and 2002.

 Personal life

 In his later years, Saban had heart problems and a fall in his home that required hospitalization.
 He died at his home in North Myrtle Beach, South Carolina, on March 29, 2009.
 He was married to his first wife, Lorraine, and had a son, Thomas, and 3 daughters, Patricia, Barbara, and Christine.
 Lorraine committed suicide at their home in Orchard Park, New York, in the summer of 1977 while readying to join Lou at his new job in Miami.
 He shared seven children with his second wife, Joyce but they did not have any children together.

-Lou Saban shares his last name with another famous football coach, Nick Saban.
+Saban shares his last name with another famous football coach, Nick Saban.
 They were called "distant cousins" in a 2005 article where Lou comments on the younger Saban's success.
 Upon the death of Lou Saban, his widow, Joyce Saban, said the two men might have been second cousins.
 Lou Saban stated he is a cousin of Nick Saban.
 Like Lou Saban, Nick Saban is of Croatian descent.